ddev/ddev/docs/users/developer-tools.md

-# Using Developer Tools with ddev
+## Using Developer Tools with DDEV-Local

-## Developer Tools Included in the Container
+## Developer Tools Built Into DDEV-Local

-Several useful developer tools are included inside the containers.
 Run `ddev describe` to see the project information and services available for your project and how to access them.

 ### Command-line Tools in the Containers

+Hundreds of useful developer tools are included inside the containers.
+A few of these are:

 * MySQL Client (mysql) - Command-line interface for interacting with MySQL/MariaDB.
 * [Drush](http://www.drush.org) - Command-line shell and Unix scripting interface for Drupal.